berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 ```

 The compiler is not able to reduce `compare`.
 Here is the tricky part.
-The solution is thus to match against the result of compare, with a `with` rule:
+The solution is thus to match against the result of compare, using a `with` rule:

 ```idris
 displayDeuce : (x : Nat) -> (s : Score (3 + x) (3 + x)) -> displayScore s = "deuce"